helloworldless/davidagood.com/content/blog/disable-spring-cloud-aws/index.md

 - `cloud.aws.instance.data.enabled`
 - `spring.cloud.aws.security.cognito.enabled`

-Here is the `application.yaml` for disabling SQS when running locally:
+For example, here is how to disable SQS when running locally.

+Add these properties to your `application.yaml`:

 ```yaml
 spring: